 Glen Cove in Nassau County, New York — The American Northeast (Mid-Atlantic)

 Location.
-40° 52.105′ N, 73° 37.849′ W. Marker is in Glen Cove, New York, in Nassau County.
-Memorial is at the intersection of School Street and Forest Avenue, on the right when traveling north on School Street.
-Marker is part of Veterans Memorial Plaza in Glen Cove.
+40° 52.113′ N, 73° 37.846′ W. Marker is in Glen Cove, New York, in Nassau County.
+Marker is at the intersection of Forest Avenue and School Street, on the left when traveling south on Forest Avenue.
 Touch for map.
 Marker is in this post office area: Glen Cove NY 11542, United States of America.
 Touch for directions.